jundalisay/superb/content/en/research/mohammad/quran/sura-002c.md

 - {{< s v="72-73" >}} recall when you killed a person, and disputed in the matter.
 But Allah was to expose what you were hiding.
 We said, “Strike him with part of it.”
 Thus Allah brings the dead to life; and He shows you His signs, that you may understand.

-74. Then after that your hearts hardened.
-They were as rocks, or even harder.
-For there are some rocks from which rivers gush out, and others that splinter and water comes out from them, and others that sink in awe of Allah.
-Allah is not unaware of what you do.
+{{< s v="74" >}} After that your hearts hardened.
+- They were as rocks, or even harder.
+- There are:
+  - some rocks from which rivers gush out
+  - other rocks that splinter and water comes out from them
+  - other rocks that sink in awe of Allah.

 75. Do you hope that they will believe in you, when some of them used to hear the Word of Allah, and then deliberately distort it, even after understanding it?